WHAT STUDENTS SAY

 Who are we?

-A consortium of over fifty community colleges throughout California from Crescent City in the north to San Diego in the south.
-Each college is represented by its honors/scholars program director (a classroom faculty member) and its designated honors/scholars counselor.
+The HTCC is a consortium of over fifty honors programs in California community colleges.
+We reach from Eureka in the north to Chula Vista in the south.
+Each college is represented by its honors program director (a classroom faculty member) and its designated honors counselor.

 We meet three times each semester, aside from national and regional conferences and special meetings with our transfer partners.
 Meetings usually begin at 10am and end at 1pm, with a new directors meeting taking place 9-10am